 Each layer in an OGC WMTS service contains a set of cached images and can have a different tiling scheme than the other available layers in the WMTS service.
-You should only add the layers that your map audience needs to see because a lot of cache image tiles can clutter the map and it may take a long time to draw, especially in web browsers.
-To help maximize the performance of your map, the map viewer has you select a specific layer to add from your WMTS service.
-You can add more than one layer, but you need to go back through the process of adding the WMTS to your map.
+Only add the layers that your map audience needs to see, because a large number of cache image tiles can clutter the map and it may take a long time to draw, especially in web browsers.
+To help maximize the performance of your map, select a specific layer to add from your WMTS service.
+You can add more than one layer in Map Viewer or in Map Viewer Classic, but you must go back through the process of adding the WMTS to your map.

-When adding an OGC WMTS layer to your map, you have the option of specifying custom parameters to append to requests made to the WMTS.
+When adding an OGC WMTS layer to your map, you can specify custom parameters to append to requests made to the WMTS.
 For example, if the service requires an access key, the key can be included as a custom parameter for all requests made to the WMTS.

-When adding WMTS as an item, you must select a specific layer and must also select the coordinate system for the layer, if the layer supports multiple coordinate systems.
-If you want to add multiple layers or additional coordinate systems, you must author individual items for each layer or coordinate system.
+When adding a WMTS service as an item, you must select a specific layer and must also select the coordinate system for the layer, if the layer supports multiple coordinate systems.
+To add multiple layers or additional coordinate systems, you must author individual items for each layer or coordinate system.

 Secure OGC services

 OGC WFS, WMS, and WMTS services secured with web-tier authentication, such as Integrated Windows Authentication (IWA), a public key infrastructure (PKI), Basic, or Digest access authentication, are supported.
 OGC WFS, WMS, and WMTS services secured with token-based authentication are not supported.
 Configure support for OGC services secured with web-tier authentication by adding the server hosting the services to your organization’s list of trusted servers.
-The server must support CORS; otherwise, layers hosted on the server will not function as expected in ArcGIS Online.
-If you will access the secure OGC service with Internet Explorer, you may need to add the domain of your organization’s trusted servers to your browser’s trusted sites list.
+The server must support Cross-Origin Resource Sharing (CORS); otherwise, layers hosted on the server will not function as expected in ArcGIS Online.
+Additionally, CORS must be configured to allow the specific domains that will be used to communicate with the server, such as your ArcGIS Online organization domain.

-Once the server has been added to the list of trusted servers, you can add your OGC services to the map viewer or as an item.
+After you add the server to the list of trusted servers, you can add your OGC services to the map or as an item.
 If authentication is necessary, users adding or viewing secured OGC layers will be prompted to enter their credentials.

-Below are the current limitations of using OGC layers in the map viewer.
+The following are the current limitations of using OGC layers in ArcGIS Online:

 - You cannot edit features, add token-based secure OGC layers, or add internal OGC layers.

-- Your OGC layer and basemap need to use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the map viewer basemap gallery).
-Your administrator may have changed the default basemaps.
-Check with your administrator if you have issues using the map viewer's basemaps with your OGC layer.
+- When in the same map, WFS, WMS, and WMTS layers and the basemap must use the same coordinate system, for example, Web Mercator (the coordinate system of the default basemaps in the basemap gallery).
+The organization administrator may have changed the default basemaps.
+Check with your administrator if you have issues using basemaps with an OGC layer.

 - OGC WMS group layers are not supported.

-- Refresh on OGC WMS layers only works if the WMS service honors standard HTTP caching rules.
+- Refresh on OGC WMS layers only works if the WMS service honors standard HTTPS caching rules.

-- If the option to configure pop-ups is not available for the WMS layer, you may need to add the layer to the map viewer again or re-create the WMS item.
+- If the option to enable pop-ups is not available for the WMS layer, you may need to add the layer to the map again or re-create the WMS item.
 Some WMS layers do not support pop-ups.